 *Author's note: Hey clients!
 Did you know that we have an Advanced Security package to mitigate all of these factors (and more)?
 We even do HIPAA compliancy!
 Get in touch and we can get you set up.

-A little about us: Dynamic Computing provides managed IT services, IT support, IT consulting, & cyber security services to top performing small to mid-sized businesses in the greater Seattle area.
+A little about us: Dynamic Computing provides managed IT services, IT support, IT consulting, IT Audit & cyber security services to top performing small to mid-sized businesses in the greater Seattle area.
 We're focused on being the premier managed IT services firm in the Pacific Northwest, and we act as a complete IT solution for companies who don't have internal IT departments.
 Our clients typically range from 10 to 200 employees and we work primarily with professional services firms in the Puget Sound Region.